kintone-labs/kintone-ios-sdk/docs/getting-started/quickstart.md

         pod install

-* On your application folder, open QuickStartKintone.xcworkspace
+* On your application folder, click on *QuickStartApp.xcworkspace* file to start implementing sample

 ### Implement sample application using kintone iOS SDK